Supermaxx Overview - access full brochure from home page.

 Developer of the "Connoisseur Express" luxury rail service in the South Island (1998) past operator and driver of tour coaches, Merchant Navy officer, private pilot, and enthusiast for fast, efficient, eco friendly, and economical transport of of people and goods by bus, coach, rail, bike, foot, and private car combining the best of public and private transport.

-Member of Auckland Council CBD Residents Advisory Group
+Past member of Auckland Council CBD Residents Advisory Group and Auckland Council Central City Advisory Board.

 Supermaxx for a Super City